-There were over 19,000 earthquakes in the first year of the M7.8 Kaikōura earthquake (we ran the numbers on the 13th of November 2017).
-There has been 1,438 aftershocks between 13 November 2017 and 14 February 2018.
-298 aftershocks were M2.5 and above.
+There were over 20,000 aftershocks in the year following the M7.8 Kaikōura earthquake.
+Since that first year, there has been 2,552 aftershocks in six months between 14 November 2017 and 14 May 2018.
+167 of those aftershocks were M3 and above.
 You can use or Quake Search tool on the website if you want to know about other earthquakes.

 While no one can yet scientifically predict earthquakes, we can provide forecasts of future aftershocks (based on probabilities), as well as some scenarios from what is most likely to happen to what is very unlikely, but still possible.
 Most earthquake aftershock sequences decay (i.e. the number of earthquakes generally decreases) over time, with spikes of activity that can include larger earthquakes.